 While capital expenditures are not an evidence-based program, the capital expenditure will allow for evidence-based programming to occur in an underserved area of the County.
 First Coast Technical College under the St. Johns County School District currently offers courses in high-wage and fast-growing occupations.
-The community in the southwest geographic area of the County is underserved and marginalized in job training, early learning options, and child care.
+The community in the southwest geographic area of the County is underserved and marginalized in job training, early learning options, and childcare.
 Currently, only one vocational school in the County serves the central and northern part of the County and is continually on a waitlist.
-The population in the geographic area is also disproportionately susceptible to disruptions in the workforce as 61.6% of the employed population are employed in "blue-collar and service" jobs compared to 25.8% in the County overall.
-Regarding childcare and early learning, there is only one PreK option available in the southwest region and no low-cost childcare options compared to the numerous options in the other geographic areas of the County.
+The population in the geographic area is also disproportionately susceptible to disruptions in the workforce as 61.6% of the employed population are employed in less-skilled and lower-wage jobs compared to 25.8% in the County overall.
+Regarding childcare and early learning, there are few options available in the southwest region for pre-Kindergarten and no low-cost childcare options compared to the numerous options in the other geographic areas of the County.